 Others remember men exchanging gunfire and rockets with their enemies.
 However, people don’t often think of how both parties got there or how they procured their weapons.

 You need money to make all that happen.
 You need funds to acquire fuel and manufacture guns and ammunition.
-Throughout history, countries made citizens shoulder the expenses of war production.
+Throughout history, countries have made citizens shoulder the expenses of war production.

 This is when nations turn their economies into war economies.
 A war economy takes shape when a country reorganizes its industries during a major conflict.